 Membership Chair

-Amelia Gooch is a clinical pharmacist at Saint Luke's East Hospital and is a Board Certified Pharmacotherapy Specialist.
+Dr. Amelia Gooch is a clinical pharmacist at Saint Luke's East Hospital and is a Board-Certified Pharmacotherapy Specialist.
 She completed her pre-pharmacy coursework at University of Missouri - Columbia and graduated pharmacy school from University of Missouri - Kansas City.
 Afterwards, she completed her PGY1 residency at Olathe Medical Center.
 Her interests include internal medicine, antimicrobial stewardship, and precepting students.

 Ernesta began working the night shift at Research Medical Center Inpatient Pharmacy in October of 1996.
 She earned her CPhT certification with Pharmacy Technician Certification Board (PTCB) in November of 2001 and currently works as Lead Technician/Buyer at Research Medical Center.
 Currently she is the DESO (Department Employee Safety Officer) for the pharmacy and she recently accepted an additional role and now oversees the HD sterile compounding space in the central pharmacy.
 Ernesta recently earned her PTCB CPhT-Adv certification.
 Her long-term goals are to continue to earn more certifications and provide support to her pharmacy team members, by training the new technicians, and tutor her peer who have shown an interest in taking the PTCB certification exam.
 Ernesta is an active member of the department party committee (party patrol), and most recently had a successful planning and supporting, Take Your Child to Work Day.
 In her spare time Ernesta loves to read, cook, craft and volunteer with various charities.

-Dr. Allison Higgins is a PGY-1 pharmacy resident at Research Medical Center.
-She received her Doctor of Pharmacy degree from the University of Kansas School of Pharmacy in Lawrence, Kansas.
+Dr. Allison Higgins is a PGY-2 pharmacy resident in critical care at University Health - Truman Medical Center.
+She received her Doctor of Pharmacy degree from the University of Kansas School of Pharmacy in Lawrence, Kansas, and went on to complete her PGY-1 at Research Medical Center in Kansas City, MO.
 Her current practice interests include critical care and emergency medicine.
-Upon completion of her PGY-1, Dr. Higgins plans to pursue a PGY-2 in her current areas of interest or obtain her board certification in pharmacotherapy and practice as a clinical pharmacist.
 In her spare time, she enjoys shopping and spending time with her friends and family, including her two Boston Terriers.